crmcarecloud/api-php-client/docs/Api/CardsApi.md

 Get a PassMachine digital card

 Generate a link for a PassMachine digital card.
+This endpoint generate PassMachine from an existing customer card.
+If the card is missing, the PassMachine link can't be generated.

 ### Example
 ```php